Leova District

 Leova District is a district (raion) in the central part of Moldova, bordering Romania, with the administrative center at Leova.
-As of 1 January 2011, its population was 53,800.
+As of 2014, its population was 44,702.

 History

-Localities with the oldest documentary attestation of the district are: Tigheci, Tochile Raducani, Leova, they are first attested in the years 1436-1489 period.
-In the 16th and 17th centuries, most of all to develop trade, agriculture and there is a significant population increase.
-During this period the Tirgul Sarata (Leova today), is developing intensively.
-In 1812, after the Russo-Turkish War (1806-1812), is the occupation of Basarabia, Russian Empire during this period (1812–1917), there is an intense russification of the native population.
-In 1918 after the collapse of the Russian Empire, Bessarabia united with Romania in this period (1918–1940, 1941–1944), the district is part of the Lăpușna County.
-In 1940 after Molotov-Ribbentrop Treaty, Basarabia is occupied by the USSR.
-In 1991 as a result of the proclamation of Independence of Moldova, part and residence of the Lapusna County (1991–2003), and in 2003 became administrative unit of Moldova.
+The localities with the oldest documentary attestation of the district are Tigheci, Tochile-Răducani, and Leova; they were first attested in the period 1436-1489.
+In the 16th and 17th centuries, trade and agriculture developed in Principality of Moldavia, and there was a significant population increase.
+During this period, the Tîrgul Sărata (Leova today), was developing intensively.
+After the Russo-Turkish War (1806–1812), the region was annexed by the Russian Empire, and became part of the Bessarabia Governorate from 1812 to 1917, there is an intense russification of the native population.
+In 1918, after the Russian Revolution and the collapse of the Russian Empire, Bessarabia united with Romania.
+From 1918 to 1940 and again from 1941 to 1944, the district was part of the Lăpușna County, in the Kingdom of Romania.
+In 1940, after the Molotov–Ribbentrop Pact, Bessarabia was occupied by the Soviet Union.
+Towards the end of World War II, the district became part of the Moldavian SSR.
+In 1991, as a result of the proclamation of the Independence of Moldova, it became part and residence of Lapușna County (1991–2003), and in 2003 it became an administrative unit of Moldova.